diberry/azure-docs/articles/cognitive-services/text-analytics/quickstarts/csharpbuild.md

 ## Install the NuGet SDK Package
+1. Open Visual Studio
-1. Create a new Console solution using `.netcoreapp2.0` and above in Visual Studio.
+1. Create a new Console solution using `.netcoreapp2.0`.
 1. Right click on the solution and click **Manage NuGet Packages for Solution**
 1. Select the **Browse** tab, and Search for **Microsoft.Azure.CognitiveServices.Language.TextAnalytics**